MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/admin-consent-apps.md

 ROBOTS: NOINDEX, NOFOLLOW
 ---

-# View permissions requested by apps and grant admin consent to apps in the Microsoft Teams admin center
+# View app permissions and grant admin consent to apps in the Microsoft Teams admin center

 The [Manage apps](manage-apps.md) page in the Microsoft Teams admin center is where you view and manage all Teams apps for your organization.
 For example, you can see the org-level status and properties of apps, approve or upload new custom apps to your organization's app store, block or allow apps at the org level, and manage org-wide app settings.